bbc/newslabs-Text_Analytics/README.md

 ### Stat Index

 #### What is the Stat Index?
 The tool mines content, creating scores and visualisations to measure the extent to which statistical insights have been used.
 It uses a pre-processed dictionary of statistical terms and a corpus-based approach.
 The tool takes news content URLs, parses the HTML, converts it to text and then analyses the use of statistical insights like "percent", "data" and "map".
-It was developed using [R](https://www.r-project.org/), a highly popular statistical programming language that's increasingly being used by Journalists.
+It was developed using [R](https://www.r-project.org/), an extremely popular statistical programming language that's increasingly being used by Journalists.
 Below is an example visualisation that can be embedded in webpages.

 ![alt tag](https://studentdatalabs.files.wordpress.com/2016/08/statindex-scores1.jpg)